Unhinged-Game-Studio/Matter-Of-Size/README.md

 Entry for Game Maker's Toolkit GameJam 2024

 ## Escape Rooms
-Due to the nature of puzzle rooms, I will not giveaway the solutions here, but will at least share the general aesthetic of each room
+Due to the nature of puzzle rooms, I will not giveaway the solutions here, but will at least share the general aesthetic of each room:

 <div style="text-align: center;">
   <img src="GIFs/Bedroom.png" width = "170" height = "200">